 I’m wearing black for forty days.

-I don’t feel like wearing color even after the funeral is over,
+I don’t feel like wearing color even after the funeral is

 And I have said my last goodbye.